Yasser Arafat: Birth and childhood

-Arafat was born in Cairo, Egypt.
+Arafat was born in Cairo, Egypt, on 4 or 24 August 1929.
 His father, Abdel Raouf al-Qudwa al-Husseini, was a Palestinian from Gaza City, whose mother, Yasser's paternal grandmother, was Egyptian.
 Arafat's father battled in the Egyptian courts for 25 years to claim family land in Egypt as part of his inheritance but was unsuccessful.
 He worked as a textile merchant in Cairo's religiously mixed Sakakini District.
 Arafat was the second-youngest of seven children and was, along with his younger brother Fathi, the only offspring born in Cairo.
 Jerusalem was the family home of his mother, Zahwa Abul Saud, who died from a kidney ailment in 1933, when Arafat was four years of age.

 Arafat's first visit to Jerusalem came when his father, unable to raise seven children alone, sent Yasser and his brother Fathi to their mother's family in the Mughrabi Quarter of the Old City.
 They lived there with their uncle Salim Abul Saud for four years.
 In 1937, their father recalled them to be taken care of by their older sister, Inam.
 Arafat had a deteriorating relationship with his father; when he died in 1952, Arafat did not attend the funeral, nor did he visit his father's grave upon his return to Gaza.
 Arafat's sister Inam stated in an interview with Arafat's biographer, British historian Alan Hart, that Arafat was heavily beaten by his father for going to the Jewish quarter in Cairo and attending religious services.
 When she asked Arafat why he would not stop going, he responded by saying that he wanted to study Jewish mentality.